 Fate: Environmental fate is the determination of which environmental compartment(s) a chemical moves to, the expected residence time in the environmental compartment(s) and removal and degradation processes.
 Environmental fate is an important factor in determining exposure and thus in determining whether a chemical may present an unreasonable risk.
-EPA estimated physical/chemical and fate properties of the new chemical substance using data for analogues (polymers).
-In wastewater treatment, the new chemical substance is expected to be removed with an efficiency of 90% due to sorption.
-Removal of the new chemical substance by biodegradation is negligible.
+EPA estimated physical/chemical and fate properties of the new chemical substance using data for analogues (enzymes).
+In wastewater treatment, the new chemical substance is expected to be removed with an efficiency of 90% due to sorption and biodegradation.
+Removal of the new chemical substance by biodegradation is moderate to high.
 Sorption of the new chemical substance to sludge is expected to be strong and to soil and sediment is expected to be very strong.
 Migration of the new chemical substance to groundwater is expected to be negligible due to very strong sorption to soil and sediment.
 Due to low estimated vapor pressure and Henry's law constant, the new chemical substance is expected to undergo negligible volatilization to air.
 Overall, these estimates indicate that the new chemical substance has low potential to volatilize to air or migrate to groundwater.

-Persistence: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
-EPA estimated degradation half-lives of the new chemical substance using data for analogues (polymers).
-EPA estimated that the new chemical substance's aerobic and anaerobic biodegradation half-lives are > 6 months.
-These estimates indicate that the new chemical substance may be very persistent in aerobic environments (e.g., surface water) and anaerobic environments (e.g., sediment).
+Persistence2: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
+EPA estimated degradation half-lives of the new chemical substance using data for analogue(s) (enzymes).
+EPA estimated that the new chemical substance's aerobic biodegradation half-life is < 2 months to 6 months and anaerobic biodegradation half-life is 2 to 6 months.
+These estimates indicate that the new chemical substance may be persistent in aerobic environments (e.g., surface water) and anaerobic environments (e.g., sediment).

-Bioaccumulation: Bioaccumulation is relevant to whether a new chemical substance is likely to present an unreasonable risk because substances that bioaccumulate in aquatic and/or terrestrial species pose the potential for elevated exposures to humans and other organisms via food chains.
-EPA estimated the potential for the new chemical substance to bioaccumulate using data for analogues (polymers).
+Bioaccumulation3: Bioaccumulation is relevant to whether a new chemical substance is likely to present an unreasonable risk because substances that bioaccumulate in aquatic and/or terrestrial species pose the potential for elevated exposures to humans and other organisms via food chains.
+EPA estimated the potential for the new chemical substance to bioaccumulate using data for analogue(s) (enzymes).
 EPA estimated that the new chemical substance has low bioaccumulation potential based on large predicted molecular volume, which limits bioavailability.
-Although EPA estimated that the new chemical substance could be very persistent, the substance has low potential for bioaccumulation, such that repeated exposures are not expected to cause food-chain effects via accumulation in exposed organisms.
+Although EPA estimated that the new chemical substance could be persistent, the substance has low potential for bioaccumulation, such that repeated exposures are not expected to cause food-chain effects via accumulation in exposed organisms.

-&lt;sup>2 Persistence: A chemical substance is considered to have limited persistence if it has a half-life in water, soil or sediment of less than 2 months or there are equivalent or analogous data.
+2 Persistence: A chemical substance is considered to have limited persistence if it has a half-life in water, soil or sediment of less than 2 months or if there are equivalent or analogous data.
 A chemical substance is considered to be persistent if it has a half-life in water, soil or sediments of greater than 2 months but less than or equal to 6 months or if there are equivalent or analogous data.
-A chemical substance is considered to be very persistent if it has a half-life in water, soil or sediments of greater than 6 months or there are equivalent or analogous data.
+A chemical substance is considered to be very persistent if it has a half-life in water, soil or sediments of greater than 6 months or if there are equivalent or analogous data.
 (64 FR 60194; November 4, 1999)